Nagdhani/Bioinformatics/README.txt

-Directions for debug:
+Directions for use:
-1. Download data
+1. Download data from "Data" folder
 	- ACTG5257_RT_fasta.txt
 	- BLASTFinalAlignment.csv
 	- ACTG5257_Treat_history.txt
 	- TxData.csv
+2. Open file FinalSequenceSort.Rmd

-2. Adjust file paths to match where you are storing the data.
+3. Adjust file paths to match where you are storing the data.

-3. Run file FinalSequenceSort.Rmd
+4. Run file FinalSequenceSort.Rmd

-4. Run Graphs.R
+5. Open and run Graphs.R